|Deaf in DC|

 Deaf in DC follows Vasishta through half a century living in America.
 He witnessed the transformation from facing bias as a deaf, foreign man of color who could not get a job despite having a Ph.D., to receiving five offers as a school superintendent in the wake of the Civil Rights movement and Deaf President Now.
 His new memoir reflects a genuine worldview informed by the sage perceptions of a person who has lived widely in many worlds.

-Madan Vasishta is Associate Professor, Department of Administration and Supervision, Gallaudet University, Washington, DC.
+Madan Vasishta is a former associate professor in the Department of Administration and Supervision at Gallaudet University.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST